-A total of [TBA] people (in Spanish and in English) saw the MHSA Annual Update FY 21-22.
-Public Hearing videos advertised in their Facebook or Instagram news feeds, and people engaged with the post over a 14 day period.
+A total of 12,160 people (in Spanish and in English) saw the MHSA Annual Update FY 21-22 video presentation promoted on their Facebook or Instagram news feeds, and 6,429 people engaged with the post over a 14 day period.

 A "ThruPlay" is measured as someone watching at least 92% of the full video.
-The full video was approximately [TBA] minutes long and included closed captioning and sign-language interpretation.
-There were [TBA] ThruPlays of the Spanish Public Hearing video and [TBA] ThruPlays of the English Public Hearing video, for a total of [TBA] ThruPlays of the MHSA Annual Update FY 21-22 Public Hearing videos.
+The video included closed captioning and picture-in-picture American Sign Language interpretation.
+There were 677 Thruplays of the MHSA Annual Update FY 21-22 Public Hearing videos, and 301 people clicked on the links to learn more about the plan or to provide feedback.

-In addition, [TBA] DVD MHSA Kits were requested that contained: 1) A DVD of the Public Hearing Videos in English and Spanish; 2) A set of corresponding MHSA Plan summary documents; and, 3) A feedback form with a self-address stamped envelope for mailing.
+In addition, 44 DVD MHSA Kits were requested by clinics to play in their lobbies, as well as by community based organizations for education.
+The Kits contained: 1) A DVD of the Public Hearing Videos in English and Spanish; 2) A set of corresponding MHSA Plan summary documents; and, 3) A feedback form with a self-address stamped envelope for mailing.